arturmpinho/Dusty-Lantern/testing.md

 #### Conclusion:
 The footer does not present any broken link and responds well across devices.

-It is devided in 2 rows, each one of them in 3 columns that stack nicely and smoothly in small devices.
+It is divided in 2 rows, each one of them in 3 columns that stack nicely and smoothly in small devices.

 ### Functionality
 ### UX